daniricardoch/iebis_swdev_exam_debugging/README.md

 - 60%: Spot all the bugs
 - 20%: Fix all the bugs and push the proposed solution to your repository online
 - 20%: Explain the solved exercise in the README, in the best possible way

+## Solution

+I identidied 3 additional bugs.

+1. The Switch was missing "breaks" after every case.
+Without the breaks, the code is faulty.
+2. The random parameters set at 2 were limiting the code.
+This had to be switched to 3 in order to include all the options.
+3. Stringbuffer was fualty.
+There was something wrong with this method and it wasn't allowing the code to function properly.
+I simply declared word as a string and added each letter to the word individually.